OneOfEleven/M181-LCR-Meter-Firmware/README.md

 - ALL terminating connectors to the outside world must always be secured by through-hole methods (ie through-hole pins and/or casing etc).
 PCB SMD alone will never be strong enough for this.

 ## Tasks to be completed on this firmware
-- [ ] Change some PCB component values to add a 10kHz option (see LTspice sims)
+- [ ] Change some PCB component values to add a 10kHz option (see LTspice sims), although this will probably need the OPAMP to be swapped out for a TLV9064IDR.

 ## Buttons ..